Pistrie/lootarr/README.md

 ## Configuration

-### Jackett

-- Go to `http://<ip>:9696` and set flaresolverr url to `http://localhost:8191` in the configuration
-- Set up your trackers, then copy the API key from settings -> general -> API key

-### Radarr/Sonarr

-Take a look at the prowlarr quickstart guide for instructions on how to set up sonarr and radarr -> https://wiki.servarr.com/prowlarr/quick-start-guide#apps
+Take a look at the prowlarr quickstart guide for instructions on how to set up prowlarr, sonarr, and radarr -> https://wiki.servarr.com/prowlarr/quick-start-guide

 ## Services